yousefalatari/ma1sd/docs/threepids/session/session.md

 ---

 `unbind` controls warning notifications for 3PID removal.
-Settings `notifications` for `unbind` to false will prevent unbind emails from sending.
+Setting `notifications` for `unbind` to false will prevent unbind emails from sending.

 ### Web views
 Once a user click on a validation link, it is taken to the Identity Server validation page where the token is submitted.